dev-lu/osint_toolkit/README.md

 ### Detection Rules
-The Detection Rules module is a GUI for creating Sigma and Yara rules.
+The Detection Rules module is a GUI for creating Sigma, Yara and Snort/Suricate rules.